Algorithms for Walking, Running, Swimming, Flying, and Manipulation

 How to cite these notes, use annotations, and give feedback.

 Note: These are working notes used for a course being taught at MIT.
-They will be updated throughout the Spring 2023 semester.
+They will be updated throughout the Spring 2024 semester.
 Lecture videos are available on YouTube.

 Previous Chapter | Table of contents | Next Chapter |

 In chapter 2, we spent some time thinking about the phase portrait of the simple pendulum, and concluded with a challenge: can we design a nonlinear controller to reshape the phase portrait, with a very modest amount of actuation, so that the upright fixed point becomes globally stable?
-With unbounded torque, feedback-cancellation solutions (e.g., invert gravity) can work well, but can also require an unnecessarily large amount of control effort.
-The energy-based swing-up control solutions presented for the acrobot and cart-pole systems are considerably more appealing, but required some cleverness and might not scale to more complicated systems.
+With enough actuators and unbounded torque, feedback-cancellation solutions (e.g., invert gravity) can work well, but can also require an unnecessarily large amount of control effort.
+The energy-based swing-up control solutions presented for the Acrobot and cart-pole systems are considerably more appealing, but required some cleverness and might not scale to more complicated systems.
 Here we investigate another approach to the problem, using computational optimal control to synthesize a feedback controller directly.

-reasons.
-First and foremost, it is very general - allowing us to specify
+control is powerful for a number of reasons.
+First and foremost, it is very

-the goal of control equally well for fully- or under-actuated, linear or
+general - allowing us to specify the goal of control equally well for

-nonlinear, deterministic or stochastic, and continuous or discrete
+stochastic, and continuous or discrete systems.
+Second, it permits concise

-objective (plus a list of constraints).
-Finally, and most importantly,
+goal of control as a scalar objective (plus a list of constraints).

-optimal control is very amenable to numerical solutions.
+Finally, and most importantly, optimal control is very amenable to

 The fundamental idea in optimal control is to formulate the goal of control as the long-term optimization of a scalar cost function.
 Let's introduce the basic concepts by considering a system that is even simpler than the simple pendulum.

-Consider the double integrator system $$\ddot{q} = u, \quad |u| \le 1.$$ If you would like a mechanical analog of the system (I always do), then you can think about this as a unit mass brick moving along the x-axis on a frictionless surface, with a control input which provides a horizontal force, $u$.
+Consider the "double integrator" system $$\ddot{q} = u, \quad |u| \le 1.$$ If you would like a mechanical analog of the system (I always do), then you can think about this as a unit mass brick moving along the $x$-axis on a frictionless surface, with a control input which provides a horizontal force, $u$.
 The task is to design a control system, $u = \pi(\bx,t)$, $\bx=[q,\dot{q}]^T$ to regulate this brick to $\bx = [0,0]^T$.

 In order to formulate this control design problem using optimal control, we must define a scalar objective which scores the long-term performance of running each candidate control policy, $\pi(\bx,t)$, from each initial condition, $(\bx_0,t_0)$, and a list of constraints that must be satisfied.
 For the task of driving the double integrator to the origin, one could imagine a number of optimal control formulations which would accomplish the task, e.g.:

 Note that the input limits, $|u|\le1$ are also required to make this problem well-posed; otherwise both optimizations would result in the optimal policy using infinite control input to approach the goal infinitely fast.
 Besides input limits, another common approach to limiting the control effort is to add an additional quadratic cost on the input (or "effort"), e.g. $\int \left[ \bu^T(t) {\bf R} \bu(t) \right] dt,$ ${\bf R}\succ0$.
 This could be added to either formulation above.
-We will examine many of these formulations in some details in the examples worked out at the end of this chapter.
+We will examine many of these formulations in some detail in the examples worked out at the end of this chapter.

-For more intuition, let's do an informal derivation of the solution to the minimum time problem for the double integrator with input constraints: \begin{align*} \minimize_{\pi} \quad & t_f\\ \subjto \quad & \bx(t_0) = \bx_0, \\ & \bx(t_f) = {\bf 0}, \\ & \ddot{q}(t) = u(t), \\ & |u| \le 1. \end{align*} What behavior would you expect an optimal controller exhibit?
+For more intuition, let's do an informal derivation of the solution to the minimum time problem for the double integrator with input constraints: \begin{align*} \minimize_{\pi} \quad & t_f\\ \subjto \quad & \bx(t_0) = \bx_0, \\ & \bx(t_f) = {\bf 0}, \\ & \ddot{q}(t) = u(t), \\ & |u(t)| \le 1. \end{align*} What behavior would you expect an optimal controller to exhibit?

 Your intuition might tell you that the best thing that the brick can do, to reach the goal in minimum time with limited control input, is to accelerate maximally towards the goal until reaching a critical point, then hitting the brakes in order to come to a stop exactly at the goal.
-This would be called a bang-bang control policy; these are often optimal for systems with bounded input, and it is in fact optimal for the double integrator, although we will not prove it until we have developed more tools.
+This is called a bang-bang control policy; these are often optimal for systems with bounded input, and it is in fact optimal for the double integrator although we will not prove it until we have developed more tools.

 Let's work out the details of this bang-bang policy.
 First, we can figure out the states from which, when the brakes are fully applied, the system comes to rest precisely at the origin.
-Let's start with the case where $q(0) < 0$, and $\dot{q}(0)>0$, and "hitting the brakes" implies that $u=-1$ .
-Integrating the equations, we have \begin{gather*} \ddot{q}(t) = u = -1 \\\dot{q}(t) = \dot{q}(0) - t \\ q(t) = q(0) + \dot{q}(0) t - \frac{1}{2} t^2. \end{gather*} Substituting $t = \dot{q}(0) - \dot{q}$ into the solution reveals that the system orbits are parabolic arcs: \[ q = -\frac{1}{2} \dot{q}^2 + c_{-}, \] with $c_{-} = q(0) + \frac{1}{2}\dot{q}^2(0)$.
+Let's start with the case where $q(0) < 0$, and $\dot{q}(0)>0$, and "hitting the brakes" implies that $u=-1.$ Integrating the equations, we have \begin{gather*} \ddot{q}(t) = u = -1, \\\dot{q}(t) = \dot{q}(0) - t, \\ q(t) = q(0) + \dot{q}(0) t - \frac{1}{2} t^2. \end{gather*} Substituting $t = \dot{q}(0) - \dot{q}$ into the solution reveals that the system trajectories are parabolic arcs: \[ q = -\frac{1}{2} \dot{q}^2 + c_{-}, \] with $c_{-} = q(0) + \frac{1}{2}\dot{q}^2(0)$.

 Similarly, the solutions for $u=1$ are $q = \frac{1}{2} \dot{q}^2 + c_{+}$, with $c_{+}=q(0)-\frac{1}{2}\dot{q}^2(0)$.

-Perhaps the most important of these orbits are the ones that pass directly through the origin (e.g., $c_{-}=0$).
+Perhaps the most important of these trajectories are the ones that pass directly through the origin (e.g., $c_{-}=0$).
 Following our initial logic, if the system is going slower than this $\dot{q}$ for any $q$, then the optimal thing to do is to slam on the accelerator ($u=-\text{sgn}(q)$).
 If it's going faster than the $\dot{q}$ that we've solved for, then still the best thing to do is to brake; but inevitably the system will overshoot the origin and have to come back.
-We can summarize this policy with: \[ u = \begin{cases} +1 & \text{if } (\dot{q} < 0 \text{ and } q \le \frac{1}{2} \dot{q}^2) \text{ or } (\dot{q}\ge 0 \text{ and } q < -\frac{1}{2} \dot{q}^2) \\ 0 & \text{if } q=0 \text{ and } \dot{q}=0 \\ -1 & \text{otherwise} \end{cases} \]
+We can summarize this policy with: \[ u = \begin{cases} +1, & \text{if } (\dot{q} < 0 \text{ and } q \le \frac{1}{2} \dot{q}^2) \text{ or } (\dot{q}\ge 0 \text{ and } q < -\frac{1}{2} \dot{q}^2), \\ 0, & \text{if } q=0 \text{ and } \dot{q}=0, \text{ or} \\ -1, & \text{otherwise.} \end{cases} \]

-and illustrate some of the optimal solution trajectories:
+We can illustrate some of the optimal solution trajectories:

 And for completeness, we can compute the optimal time to the goal by solving for the amount of time required to reach the switching surface plus the amount of time spent moving along the switching surface to the goal.
-With a little algebra, you will find that the time to the goal, $J(\bx)$, is given by \[ J(\bx) = \begin{cases} 2\sqrt{\frac{1}{2}\dot{q}^2-q} - \dot{q} & \text{for } u=+1 \text{ regime}, \\ 0 & \text{for } u=0, \\ \dot{q} + 2\sqrt{\frac{1}{2}\dot{q}^2+q} & \text{for } u=-1, \end{cases} \] plotted here:
+With a little algebra, you will find that the time to the goal, $J(\bx)$, is given by \[ J(\bx) = \begin{cases} 2\sqrt{\frac{1}{2}\dot{q}^2-q} - \dot{q}, & \text{for } u=+1 \text{ regime}, \\ 0, & \text{for } u=0, \\ \dot{q} + 2\sqrt{\frac{1}{2}\dot{q}^2+q}, & \text{for } u=-1, \end{cases} \] which is plotted here:

-The quadratic cost function suggested in the double integrator example above is clearly written as an additive cost.
-At first glance, our minimum-time problem formulation doesn't appear to be of this form, but we actually can write it as an additive cost problem using an infinite horizon and the instantaneous cost $$\ell(x,u) = \begin{cases} 0 & \text{if } x=0, \\ 1 & \text{otherwise.} \end{cases}$$
+The "quadratic cost" formulation we considered in the double integrator example above is clearly written as an additive cost.
+At first glance, our "minimum-time" formulation doesn't appear to be of this form, but we actually can write it as an additive cost problem using an infinite horizon and the instantaneous cost $$\ell(x,u) = \begin{cases} 0 & \text{if } x=0, \\ 1 & \text{otherwise.} \end{cases}$$

 We will examine a number of approaches to solving optimal control problems throughout the next few chapters.
 For the remainder of this chapter, we will focus on additive-cost problems and their solution via dynamic programming.